snakster/cpp.react/README.md

 ### Signals

 Signals are self-updating reactive variables.
-They can be combined to expressions to create new signals, which are automatically re-calculated whenever one of their data dependencies changes.
+They can be combined as expressions to create new signals, which are automatically re-calculated whenever one of their dependencies changes.

 ```C++
 using namespace std;